 One binary instead of eight systems

 Building a temporal + graph + vector + keyword search backend for AI usually means assembling many independently-operated systems — a vector database, a graph database, a keyword index, an embedding server, a reranker, an orchestration layer, a cache and an API/MCP server.
 Each is a separate cluster to run, secure, version and keep in sync.
-GreyCat unifies all of them into a single self-contained binary.
-This page is an honest, side-by-side comparison — including the places where the incumbents are still stronger.
+GreyCat unifies all of them into a single self-contained binary — so you ship faster, secure one surface and stop paying the keep-everything-in-sync tax.

 Count the moving parts